LLONSIT-glitch/wonder/README.md

 #### 5. Prepare a base ROM
 Copy your ROM to the root of this new project directory, and rename the file of the baserom to reflect the version of ROM you are using. ex: `baserom.jp.z64`

+#### 6. Make and Build the ROM

+To start the extraction/build process, run the following command:

 ```bash
 make extract
 ```
 This will create the build folders, a new folder with the assembly as well as containing the disassembly of nearly all the files containing code.

+From now on you should be able to build the rom by running `make`.

 this make target will also build the ROM.
 If all goes well, a new ROM called "wonderprojectj2.jp.z64" should be built and the following text should be printed: